Working with Quarto

 There are also options related to figures, but for that we need to actually have some code that produces a figure.

-• Change the YAML header to use R instead of Python, remove the Python code chunk and replace it with the following (don’t worry if you don’t understand the R code itself, it’s just as example):
+• Add the following code chunk to your document (don’t worry if you don’t understand the R code itself, it’s just as example):

 ```{r}